ncatlab/nlab-content/pages/2/4/8/1/1842/content.md

 Integral cohomology or "ordinary cohomology" is the ordinary version of [[generalized (Eilenberg-Steenrod) cohomology]], the one that is represented by the [[Eilenberg-MacLane spectrum]].

-Integral cohomology is best known maybe in its incarnation as [[singular cohomology]] or [[Cech cohomology]] with coefficients in the integers.
+Integral cohomology is best known maybe in its incarnation as [[singular cohomology]] or [[Čech cohomology]] with coefficients in the integers.

 #Geometric models#